There’s nothing worse than turning up for your first day and feeling like your new

-As an employer this sets the tone of the relationship.
-The last thing you want is your new star sitting bored, feeling like this was maybe a mistake...
+This is a bad start for employee and employer.
+The last thing you want is your new star sitting bored, feeling like they might have made a mistake.

 1. Book at least an hour and half out for their arrival

-Your new start is likely to be anxious about arriving, make sure you have enough time to make sure they feel at ease.
-Make it official, block out time in your calendar.
+Your new start is likely to be anxious about arriving, so ensure you have enough time to make them feel at ease.
+Make it official: block out time in your calendar.

 2. Make sure their desk is set up with style